liammcluckie/Cook-House/README.md

     - Firstly a combination of text content and images will be used to convey the about section.

-    - Then the gallery will be a simple layout of two rows and three columns wide, on large screens, with a hover effect that displays information regarding the image using a coloured overlay.

     - The first element of the supper club page will be a search bar to allow users to find specific events.

-    - Where the supper club events are listed the layout will be cards with interactive elements such as buttons, and input comment areas.
+    - Where the supper club events are listed the layout will be cards with interactive elements such as buttons, and input fields.

     - The pages specific to using forms will have minimal to none additional content in order for the forms to be the main focus point.